h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 	int 0x80       ; create the socket, execute the syscall
 ```

-The newly created socket can be identified by storing the value of EAX into the EDI register as reference for a later stage with the ability to use EAX in subsequent system calls:
+The newly created socket can be identified by storing the value of EAX into the EDI register as reference for a later stage (with the ability to use EAX in subsequent system calls):

 ```nasm
 	mov edi, eax   ; move the value of eax into edi for later reference